samba-in-kubernetes/samba-build/README.md

 variables to perform the build operation via podman containers where `ORG_ID` is the organizational ID and `ACT_KEY` is the activation key name used for registration purposes within container.

+### Ceph repo usage
+The latest Ceph dev build for the main branch is used by default.
+We find this build by querying shaman.ceph.com.

+If the *ceph_repo_base_url* variable is provided, the Ceph repo will be created with that value as the baseurl in the repo instead.
+Optionally, *ceph_repo_gpgkey* can be given to support gpg signed releases.